-As much as I can agree that it’s pretty amazing that someone can repeatedly hit a far-away target with a ball, it’s not a divine gift, but a skill, acquired through practice and hard work.
-By definition, a skill is an ability to perform a certain task reliably under a variety of conditions.
+As much as I agree that it’s pretty amazing that someone can repeatedly hit a far-away target with a ball, it’s not a divine gift but a skill acquired through practice and hard work.
+By definition, a skill is an ability to perform a certain task reliably under various conditions.

 Secondly, the main point of Wallace’s essay, which was also the reason why Professor Ballard decided to quote him in his book about brain computation, is that

 when a skill is learned, we may lose the ability to describe it.

 This is actually a very important question, which is of paramount importance in Baseworks, and therefore I really want to focus on it…

 First of all, let’s clarify that skill is not necessarily something fancy like a handstand or being able to hit a flying drone with a tennis ball.
 Using a spoon without making a mess of your face and clothes is a skill that takes months to acquire.
 Touch-typing is a skill that requires quite a bit of training, which many people never acquire.

 Once the skill has been acquired, we tend to stop paying attention.
 This allows us to build more complex skills on the foundation of pre-existing well-learned skills.
 This creates a pyramid of skills that goes back in time, and it becomes increasingly difficult to be aware of the skill building blocks at the very basis, or foundation, of this skill pyramid.
 I am saying pyramid because it’s easier to connect it with the idea of foundation.
 But it’s also helpful to imagine this pyramid as an inverted tree.
 The idea of “Hierarchical Abstraction” in the title of Professor Ballard’s book partially refers to this inverted skill tree.